h1

 Many corporate documents require you to have a table near the beginning of the document with details such as the author, the date created, a revision number etc. You may also be required to insert some of these details into the header and/or footer of the Word document.

 While you can set up all sorts of macros, cross-references, document property fields etc. to do this, here’s a really quick solution using styles and the StyleRef field.
-This solution works in both Word 2003 and Word 2007.
+This solution works in Word 2003, Word 2007 and Word 2010 at least.
 Before attempting this, you should know how to create a new style in your version of Word.
+Note: The StyleRef field will NOT ‘see’ any styles used in text boxes (see the comment from November 2017 below).

 1. Create new styles for the text elements you want to capture.
 Give these styles names that are unique and are unlikely to be used anywhere else in the document (this is critical).
 For example, DocAuthor, DocDate, DocTitle, DocRevNum.
 Don’t worry about formatting — the header/footer styles will control that.